We work with members of our Cambium associate trainers’ network across the UK to deliver quality training at a location near you.

 BSS Forest School

-We are a small team of four Forest School practitioners, plus some freelance colleagues, who operate under the umbrella of Stockport’s Behaviour Support Service.
+We are a team of five Forest School practitioners who operate under the umbrella of Stockport’s Behaviour Support Service.
 This evolved from a small intervention group into a much bigger project where we offer Forest School delivery, training and support to schools and specialist settings within Stockport LA and the surrounding areas.
 We work with the full age range of school-aged pupils and these groups include smaller group intervention to larger mainstream groups of up to 15 pupils.

-The team are all Level 3 qualified and come from diverse background including education, bush craft and countryside management practice.
-This diversity of skills and background is one of the many strengths of our team.
+The team are all Level 3 or 4 qualified and come from diverse backgrounds including education, bush craft and countryside management practice.
+This range of skills and background is one of the many strengths of our team.
 We are passionate about the ethos and principles of Forest Schools and believe that the approach offers a unique and transformation opportunity to our participants.

 Forest School SNPT